cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 status that occured in the past week.
 These returned StateDB records are used to retrieve input payloads from the S3 payload bucket which are returned to the user.

-One use for these returned bulk payloads is to pipe them into another Cirrus CLI command to rerun failed payloads, perhaps in the event of a third party service failure that resulted in failed workflow executons.

 More information about the ``get-payloads`` command can be found in the CLI documentation